Feng Tang: Life and career

 In 2001, when Feng Tang was 30 years old and freshly graduated from his MBA program, his first book "Everything Grows 萬物生長" was published in China.
-During the next years, he continuously worked and published some novels, short stories, poetries, and essays, included his first trilogy "The Beijing Trilogy 北京三部曲", which is one of his most famous works.
-In 2005, he earned the third People's Literature Award, established by People's Literature Magazine, the most iconic literature magazine in China.
+Over the next few years, he continued working and publishing various novels, short stories, poems, and essays, included his first trilogy "The Beijing Trilogy 北京三部曲", which became one of his most famous works.
+In 2005, he received the third People's Literature Award, established by People's Literature Magazine, the most iconic literature magazine in China.